Wall Street's hot start to the year cools as stocks drift

 NEW YORK (AP) — Wall Street’s hot start to the year is cooling a bit on Wednesday.

-The S&P 500 was virtually unchanged in early trading, coming off its latest all-time high.
-The Dow Jones Industrial Average added 18 points, or less than 0.1%, to its own record set the day before, while the Nasdaq composite was 0.1% higher, as of 9:35 a.m.
+The S&P 500 edged down by 0.1% from its latest all-time high.
+The Dow Jones Industrial Average dropped 197 points, or 0.4%, from its own record set the day before, while the Nasdaq composite was up 0.2%, as of 10:15 a.m.
 Eastern time.

+Cal-Maine Foods fell 5% for one of the stock market’s bigger losses, even though the egg company reported a stronger profit for the latest quarter than analysts expected.
+Lower prices for eggs dragged the company’s revenue down by more than expected.

-Moves were relatively quiet across the U.S. stock market, including for Warner Bros.
+But moves were quiet across much of the rest of the U.S. stock market, including for Warner Bros.
 Discovery after it again rejected a buyout bid from Paramount and told its shareholders to stick with a rival offer from Netflix.

 Warner Bros.
-Discovery was flat, while Paramount Skydance slipped 0.4% and Netflix rose 1.1%.
+Discovery added 0.1%, while Paramount Skydance slipped 0.2% and Netflix edged down by 0.2%.

-The hope on Wall Street is that the job market remains solid enough for the economy to avoid a recession but not so strong that it keeps the Federal Reserve from cutting interest rates.
-The Fed cut its main interest rate three times last year to shore up the slowing job market, but it’s indicated fewer cuts may be ahead because inflation stubbornly remains above its 2% target.
+The hope on Wall Street is that the economy remains solid enough to avoid a recession but not so strong that it keeps the Federal Reserve from cutting interest rates.
+The Fed cut its main interest rate three times last year to shore up the slowing job market, but it’s indicated fewer cuts may be ahead because inflation remains high.

-Lower interest rates can worsen inflation, while also giving the economy and investment prices a boost.

 In stock markets abroad, indexes were mixed among some sharp moves across Europe and Asia.